useblocks/sphinx-safety/tools/sphinx-needs/features.rst

    across the project.
 The build will fail if a duplicate ID is found, ensuring data consistency.

-   .. error:: Duplicate ID is not detected
+   .. fault:: Duplicate ID is not detected
       :id: ER_SN_DUPLICATE_ID

       If a duplicate ID is not detected, it may lead to incorrect traceability